-- 4. Research / Gather Information on water quality, water cleaning facilities as well as reusable and non-reusable plastics - 5.
-Research on Water Quality, Plastics, natural and chemical decomposition and filtering - 6.
+- 4. Research / Gather Information on desalination of water, water quality, water cleaning facilities as well as reusable and non-reusable plastics - 5.
+Research on Salt removing tactics and processes, Water Quality, Plastics, natural and chemical decomposition and filtering - 6.
 Designing of filter straws, research on already available cube designs in the market.
 Identifying additional materials that can be used (Cartons, Glues) for creating the straws or the filters used.
 Discovering and making contact with labs and factories that test water quality, produce plastic and also gather significant plastic waste. - 7.
-Construction of various types of straws Experiment Implementation of the straws.

-- 8. Observation of the final products Experimentation on their durability and soundproofing properties Initial Conclusions - 9.
+Construction of various types of desalination tanks Experiment Implementation of the tanks. - 8.
+Observation of the final products Experimentation on their durability and soundproofing properties Initial Conclusions - 9.
 Documentation of results Crash tests, Sound proofing tests Explanation based on Existing Physics Theories and / or Empirical Results - 10.
 Gathering of results / information based on points 7, 8, 9 - 11.
 First group presentation by students